tianjialiu/FIRECAM/README.md

 | 13 | EQAS | Equatorial Asia |
 | 14 | AUST | Australia and New Zealand |

-### Step 2: Species
+### Step 3: Species
 *Select a species.* The six available species are CO<sub>2</sub>, CO, CH<sub>4</sub>, organic carbon (OC), black carbon (BC), and fine particulate matter (PM<sub>2.5</sub>)

 ### Regional Emissions
-After clicking the submit button, please wait a few seconds for the default map layers and two time series plots to display.
-Map layers consist of emissions at 0.5 deg x 0.5 deg spatial resolution for a given species for each of the five global fire emissions inventories and fire relative fire confidence metrics at 0.25 deg x 0.25 deg spatial resolution.
-The two time series plots, yearly and monthly emissions by inventory, can be viewed in a new tab and exported as tables or images.
+After clicking the submit button, please wait a few seconds for the default map layers and three charts to display.
+Note that for large regions, such as BOAS, and long time ranges, calculations for the monthly and annual time series can take up to a few minutes.
+Map layers consist of emissions at 0.5° x 0.5° spatial resolution for a given species for each of the five global fire emissions inventories and fire relative fire confidence metrics at 0.25° x 0.25° spatial resolution.
+The three charts (annual average from 2003-2016 and two time series charts, yearly and monthly emissions by inventory), can be viewed in a new tab and exported as tables or images.
 <br><br>

 ## Google Earth Engine Code Editor GUI